-LEADERSHIP IN AN EARLY CHILDHOOD EDUCATION CONTEXT DURING TIMES OF UNCERTAINTY
+LEADERSHIP IN AN EARLY CHILDHOOD CONTEXT DURING TIMES OF UNCERTAINTY

 COVID-19 has triggered a humanitarian crisis of global proportions, with thousands of lives disrupted daily.
 Sadly, we are not nearing the end of the crisis.